What Is a Shopper Profile: 8 Types of Shoppers

 2. The Browser

 If you have a brick-and-mortar store, especially one with a lot of foot traffic, you’re probably very familiar with shoppers who are “just looking.”
-Browsing customers, or wandering customers, aren’t looking for a particular item or to purchase from a specific location.
-They happened to come across your store and are curious as to what you have to offer.
+Browsing customers, or wandering customers, aren’t looking for a particular item or even necessarily to make a purchase.
+Most often, they happen to come across your store and are just looking at what you have to offer.

 The Browser’s Needs